TXH2020/MainRepo/Projects/Score_Prediction_System/readme.md

 [Click on this link to find the code for the Django web app](https://github.com/Interested-Guy/Score_Prediction_System/)

-I had initially made a Colab notebook for The Sparks Foundation Internship based on the same topic as part of The Data Science Tasks.
+I had initially made a Colab notebook based on the same topic as part of The Data Science Tasks of The Sparks Foundation Internship .
 I built this web app so that it looks cooler compared to the Python notebook.
 The notebook is available in this directory.